Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 Implementation Steps: Building Your First Tailwind CSS Project

-Step 1: Initialize the Project and Install Tailwind CSS
+Step 1: Initialize the Project and Installation

 mkdir my-tailwind-project